mreinstein/snabby/readme.md

 `)
 ```

-tart an attribute with an `s-*` to use Snabbdom module properties. e.g. using the `eventlisteners` module:
+Start an attribute with an `s-` to use Snabbdom module properties.
+Example using the `eventlisteners` module:

 ```js
 snabby`